ethmacc/casa0015-LondAR-app/README.md

 ##  Contact Details

-If you'd like to contribute to the app, you can contact me via GitHub.
+If you'd like to contribute to the app, please contact me via GitHub.

 ## License